Cheesy Beef Enchiladas

 This post may contain affiliate links.
 See our disclosure policy.

-Beef Enchiladas are the dinner that makes a plain pound of ground beef feel like a real occasion.
+Beef Enchiladas make a plain pound of ground beef feel like a real occasion.
 Seasoned beef gets rolled up in warm tortillas, covered in red enchilada sauce and cheese, and baked until everything’s bubbling.

-The seasoning is straightforward: chili powder, cumin, garlic powder, and a good pinch of salt stirred into the beef right after it’s browned and drained.
-Where most people go wrong is skipping the step that keeps the tortillas from cracking, corn tortillas are naturally stiff, and rolling them cold splits them right down the middle.
+The seasoning is simple: chili powder, cumin, garlic powder, and a good pinch of salt stirred into the beef right after it’s browned and drained.
+Where most people go wrong is the tortillas.
+Corn tortillas are naturally stiff, and rolling them cold splits them right down the middle.

-Warming the tortillas first, either wrapped in a damp paper towel in the microwave or a quick pass through a dry skillet, makes them pliable enough to roll without tearing.
-That one step is the difference between neat enchiladas and a baking dish full of broken ones.
+Warm them first, either wrapped in a damp paper towel in the microwave or with a quick pass through a dry skillet.
+That one step is the difference between neat enchiladas and a dish full of broken ones.

 Why You’ll Love This Recipe